4neesh/DevBlog/src/blogInProgress/029_PassByReferenceValue.md

     student.setAttendance(true);
 }

 ```

 ![Pass by reference diagram](../../src/images/029_heapDiagram.png)

 </p>
 <p>
-The <i>pass by value</i> variable movement involves passing a copy of the Object itself from the heap space into the following method.
+The <i>pass by value</i> process involves passing a copy of the Object itself from the heap space into the stack.
-Using the same example as above, the pass by value movement of the Object would involve creating a new copy of the Object and then passing that into the method.
+Using the same example as above, the pass by value movement of the Object would involve creating a new copy of the Object and then passing it into the stack.

 ![Pass by value diagram](../../src/images/029_pbvDiagram.png)